-NAME: - 1 DATE Over the last 2 weeks, how often have you been bothered by any of the following problems? (use "√" to indicate your answer) Not at all Several days More than half the days Nearl every o Little interest or pleasure in doing things 0 .1 2 3 2.
+NAME: - DATE: Over the last 2 weeks, how often have you been e.f. bothered by any of the following problems?
+More than (use "√" to indicate your answer) Not at all Several days half the days Nearl every o 1.
+Little interest or pleasure in doing things 0 .1 2 3 2.
 Feeling down, depressed, or hopeless 0 1 2 3 3.
 Trouble falling or staying asleep, or sleeping too much 0 1 2 3 4.
 Feeling tired or having little energy 0 1 2 3 5.
 Poor appetite or overeating 0 1 2 3 Feeling bad about yourself-or that you are a failure or have let yourself or your family down 0 1 2 3 7.
-Trouble concentrating on things, such as reading the newspaper or watching television 0 1 .
-2 3 Moving or speaking so slowly that other people could have noticed.
-Or the opposite - being so figety or restless that you have been moving around a lot more than usual 0 1 2 3 Thoughts that you would be better off dead, or of hurting yourself 0 1 2 3 add columns + + (Healthcare professional: For interpretation of TOT please refer to accompanying scoring card).
+Trouble concentrating on things, such as reading the newspaper or watching television 0 1 2 3 Moving or speaking so slowly that other people could have noticed.
+Or the opposite - being so figety or restless that you have been moving around a lot more than usual 0 1 2 3 Thoughts that you would be better off dead, or of hurting yourself 0 1 (1) 1 (2) 2 3 add columns + (Healthcare professional: For interpretation of TOT. please refer to accompanying scoring card).
 AL, TOTAL: 10.
-If you checked off any problems, how difficult have these problems made it for you to do your work, take care of things at home, or get along with other people?
-Somew icult at all hat difficult fficult ely difficult
+If you checked off any problems, how difficult Till No. Not diff icult at all have these problems made it for you to do your work, take care of things at home, or get Somew Very dif hat difficult along with other people?
+1991 - 85 ely difficult